pixlee/pixlee-ios-sdk/README.md

 ## License
 - pixlee-ios-sdk is available under the MIT license.
-- InfiniteLayout is available under the MIT license.
+- [InfiniteLayout](https://github.com/arnauddorgans/InfiniteLayout) is available under the MIT license.